asmaier/mostly-harmless/mostly-harmless.md

 vanishing viscosity.
 Can we find other equations that do give the right limit for vanishing viscosity?

-One idea might be the following: @Feynman1964 said that the limit of $$\nu \frac{\partial^2}{\partial r_j^2}\omega_g$$ is not $$0_g$$, but what is it then?
+One idea might be the following: Feynman (1964) said that the limit of $$\nu \frac{\partial^2}{\partial r_j^2}\omega_g$$ is not $$0_g$$, but what is it then?
 The easiest alternative would be a constant vector $$C_g \neq 0$$!
 This leads us to the equations